cnlog/ImeStudy/README.md

 ## What is Chinese?

 That is Asian people and/or languages, that is mainly living in the continent of Far East.
-They are great.
-They built Great Wall.
-Anyway they are so great.
-The center of world industry.
 They use Chinese characters.
 Many Chinese are not Japanese nor Korean.

+See also REF020.

 ## What is Japanese?

 That is Asian people and/or languages, that is mainly living in the islands of Far East.
-They are small but built an empire and had invaded the Asian countries.
-They are falling down.
 They use Hiragana, Katakana, Kanji and English characters.
 Many Japanese are not Chinese nor Korean.

+See also REF021.

 ## What is Korean?

-That is Asian people and/or language in the peninsula of Far East.
+That is Asian people and/or language, that is mainly living in the peninsula of Far East.
-They likes Kimchi.
-Kim Jong-Un is famous in the peninsula.
-They are promoting K-POP.
 They use Hangul characters (like 김정은) and English characters.
 Many Korean are not Chinese nor Japanese.

+See also REF022.

 ## What is Zenkaku or Hankaku?